“Everything is created twice, first in the mind and then in reality.”- Robin S. Sharma

 Number Seven: Build resilience.

 It never gets easier.
-It may get better, grander, and more fulfilling.
-But it never gets easier.
+It does get better, grander, and more fulfilling.

 You see, success at the end of the day is not about attaining a goal, but rather the realization of your inner strength.
 When you become resilient enough to face challenges every single day, then you will be successful.
 Seeing yourself overcoming a challenge, and then proving it to yourself is one of the greatest feelings alive.